List of Great Northern Railway (U.S.) locomotives

+This is a list of United States Great Northern Railway locomotives.

 Steam locomotive classes

-Below is a table of information for the Great Northern Railway’s steam roster with a symbol, Whyte notation, common name and notes.
+Below is a table of information for the Great Northern Railway's steam roster with a symbol, Whyte notation, common name and notes.
 Included is a breakdown of the Great Northern classes, along with the date of their first construction (when known), builder, and road numbers.